-The members of the Board of Visitors are protected by Virginia law from being removed without appropriate reasons-and by an unfair process.
-If any Visitor fails to attend the meetings of the board for one full year without sufficient cause and/or perform the duties of his office for one year without good cause as determined by a majority vote of the Board, the remaining members of the Board shall record such failure in the minutes at its next meeting and notify the Governor, and the office of such member shall be vacated. (§ 23-120 and § 23-2.06 (§23.1-1300, Code of Virginia, as amended).
+The members of the Board of Visitors are protected by Virginia law from being removed without appropriate reasons.
+If any Visitor fails to attend the meetings of the Board for one full year without sufficient cause and/or perform the duties of his office for one year without good cause as determined by a majority vote of the Board, the remaining members of the Board shall record such failure in the minutes at its next meeting and notify the Governor, and the office of such member shall be vacated. (§23.1-1300, Code of Virginia, as amended).

-If any Visitor fails to attend the educational programs required by Code of Virginia § 23-9.14:1 (§23.1-1304) in his/her first two years of membership without sufficient cause, as determined by a majority vote of the Board, the remaining members of the Board shall record such failure in the minutes at its next meeting and notify the Governor, and the office of such member shall be vacated, and the member will be ineligible for reappointment. (§ 23-2.06, (§23.1-1300, Code of Virginia, as amended).
+The Code of Virginia §23.1-1304 requires new board members to attend educational programs developed by the State Council of Higher Education for Virginia (SCHEV) in his/her first two years of membership and to participate in further training on board governance as determined by SCHEV at least once every two years thereafter.
+If any Visitor fails to complete these educational requirements If any Visitor fails to attend the educational programs required by Code of Virginia §23.1-1304 in his/her first two years of membership without sufficient cause, as determined by a majority vote of the Board, the remaining members of the Board shall record such failure in the minutes at its next meeting and notify the Governor, and the office of such member shall be vacated, and the member will be ineligible for reappointment. (§23.1-1300, Code of Virginia, as amended).

-Dismissal of a Board member for cause will be pursued in accordance with Virginia Code § 2.2-108 and § 24.2-231 (§23.1-1300), as amended, which provides the process for removal of a Board member from office for malfeasance, misfeasance, incompetence, or gross neglect of duty, or conviction of a felony.
+Dismissal of a Board member for cause will be pursued in accordance with Virginia Code §23.1-1300, as amended, which provides the process for removal of a Board member from office for malfeasance, misfeasance, incompetence, or gross neglect of duty.
 The Governor will issue a written public statement indicating his/her reasons for removing the member.